apify/apify-docs/sources/platform/actors/development/quick_start/start_locally.md

 ---
 title: Local development
 sidebar_position: 1
-description: Create you first Actor locally on your machine and then deploy it to Apify platform and run it in the cloud.
+description: Create your first Actor locally on your machine and then deploy it to the Apify platform and run it in the cloud.
 slug: /actors/development/quick-start/locally
 ---

-**Create you first Actor locally on your machine and then deploy it to Apify platform and run it in the cloud.**
+**Create your first Actor locally on your machine and then deploy it to the Apify platform and run it in the cloud.**

 ---